A Decision in Principle (DIP) is sometimes also referred to as:

 An experienced independent, whole-of-market broker, will already know which lenders are likely to accept you, as well as being able to offer you the best deals from providers across the whole market.

 You can also save time this way, as your broker can find you the best potential mortgage deal straight away to save you searching around once you’ve had your offer accepted.
-This means that as soon as your offer is accepted you can just call up your broker and ask them to proceed with the full application – instead of having to start the search for a mortgage from scratch.

 Once you have found a property you want and have had your offer accepted, then the next step is to make a full Mortgage Application.
 If you have used a broker to get your Decision in Principle then they will be able to re-use the information you have already given them to form the basis of your full Application.
 If everything is satisfactory, your lender will make you an official mortgage offer.